SUNY-ESF Graduate Funding Sources

 - Work obligations will include assisting in college-wide environmental science courses

-- Work obligations support courses associated with undergraduate and graduate programs in landscape architecture research programs, and the Centers for Community Design Research, National Park Service Cultural Landscape and Brownfield Studies.
+· Work obligations support courses associated with undergraduate and graduate programs in landscape architecture research programs, and the Center for Community Design Research, the Center for Cultural Landscape Preservation and the Center for Urban Environments.

 - The department considers all graduate students for funding as long as they are not supported by external sources such as: external governmental agencies, Fulbright and similar awards and external industrial support.

 - Graduate students must indicate their interest in funding to their major professor, department chair, or graduate coordinator to be considered.

 - Work obligations may include assisting in classes or laboratories, tutoring students, or grading student papers.

 - Some fellowships are available from foundations supporting the graduate program.
 Such awards are made by a selection committee and graduate students apply for them during the academic year as they are announced.